OnePlus 7T release date, price, news and features

 So far, we've only had confirmation of the OnePlus 7T launching in India.
 That's because we have to wait until October 10 to hear the company's plans for its UK or US release.

-The company is hosting livestreams for both of those countries, where we expect to hear similar details about the OnePlus 7T.
+The company is hosting livestreams for both of those countries, where we expect to hear similar details about the OnePlus 7T Pro.

 The price hasn't officially been unveiled, even at the India launch.
-The original OnePlus 7 cost £499 (around $640, AU$930) so we'd expect a similar amount for this newer handset.
+The original OnePlus 7 cost £499 (around $640, AU$930) for its smallest size, so we'd expect a similar amount for this newer handset.

 OnePlus 7T design and display